IRAS – Redesigning for Efficiency and Usability

 Overall Strategy and Approach

-I created this Figma training session to help BAs make simple design updates on their own.
-This allowed them to handle minor updates more efficiently, reducing reliance on designers and speeding up project delivery.
-Unfortunately, I can’t share some of the training materials as they include taxpayer-related screens.
+I ran a Figma training session to help BAs make simple design updates independently.
+This reduced their reliance on designers and sped up delivery.
+Unfortunately, I’m unable to share some training materials as they contain taxpayer-related content.

 Outcome